 February 1922

-Provisional government cabinet meets.
-Collins reports on meeting with Devlin.
+The cabinet of the Provisional Government.
+Collins reports on his meeting with Devlin.
 They decide on ‘peace policy’ towards government of NI i.e. continuation of what Craig and Collins agreed in London.
-Proviso is that Craig reprieves a number of prisoners under sentence of death in Derry jail and releases the ‘Monaghan footballers’ – see 14th Jan 1922.
+Proviso is that Craig reprieves a number of prisoners under sentence of death in Derry jail and releases the ‘Monaghan footballers’ – see Jan-14-22/2.

 Phoenix (1994), pg 179; McDermott (2001), pg 162

-First full edition of James Joyce's Ulysses printed in Paris by Shakespeare & Co.
+First full edition of James Joyce's Ulysses published in Paris by Shakespeare & Co.
 It was Joyce's 40th birthday.
 Ulysses had been serialised in the Little Review between March 1918 and December 1920.

 Ulysses (Oxford Edition 1993) Jeri Johnson - Ed., Appendix B, pgs 740-741